kppeterkiss/stream-mining-labs/README.md

 # stream_mining

-This is the repository for codes used at The Srteam mining class.
+This is the repository for codes used at The Stream mining class.